bklogic/jdac-spring-boot-starter/README.md

 It is a simple way to solve complex relational database access problem.

-To get started with this Java Spring Boot Starter, please read on.
+To get started with this JDAC Spring Boot Starter, please read on.

 ## Get Started